Noroff-FEU-Assignments/cross-course-project-corrado1982/README.md

 ```
 ## Contributing

-Your contibution can be a styiling with CSS to make the site more appealing.
+Your contibution can be to add a search bar.

 ## Contact